samilenl/samilenl/README.md

 ## About Me

 Hello!
 I'm Samuel, a dedicated full-stack developer with a passion for creating innovative web applications.
-I have previously taken courses on The Odin Project, where I am honed my skills and expanding my knowledge in the field.
+I have previously taken courses on The Odin Project, where I honed my skills and expanded my knowledge in the field.

 * 🌍  I'm based in Edo, Nigeria
 * 🖥️  See my portfolio at [My Pory](http://myapp.com)